yw-tech-lab/portfolio-group/pages/_assignments/tutorial05.md

 2. Modifying the bodies of the chapter1, chapter2, and chapter3 functions so that they modify the contents of the div that is assigned the class of “content.”

 ## Turn in your files via GitHub
-1. Ensure that your `tutorial04` folder is inside of your repo folder.
+1. Move your `tutorial05` folder into your repo folder (if it's not there already).
-2. Check the status of your repo:<br>`$ git status`<br>It should say that your tutorial04 files are “untracked”
+2. Check the status of your repo:<br>`$ git status`<br>It should say that your tutorial05 files are “untracked”
-3. Add all of your tutorial04 files to the list of files that are tracked by the repo:<br>`$ git add tutorial04`
+3. Add all of your tutorial05 files to the list of files that are tracked by the repo:<br>`$ git add tutorial05`
-4. Check the status of your repo again:<br>`$ git status`<br>It should now say that you tutorial04 files are being tracked.
+4. Check the status of your repo again:<br>`$ git status`<br>It should now say that you tutorial05 files are being tracked.
-5. Now, commit your new tutorial04 files to the repo:<br>`$ git commit -m "Adding my tutorial04 to the repo"`
+5. Now, commit your new tutorial05 files to the repo:<br>`$ git commit -m "Adding my tutorial05 to the repo"`
 6. Finally, “push” your files to GitHub:<br>`$ git push`
 7. Paste a link to your GitHub repo and to your GitHub pages